brandon-braner/laptop_setup_ansible/README.md

 # Use Ansible to setup laptop

-We will be using Ansible to setup a laptop.
+We will be using Ansible to setup a Mac laptop / desktop.
 This should install everything we need to get a laptop up and running for a new developer.

+** Software that will be installed **
+* iterm2
+* oh-my-zsh
+* docker de
+* google clou
+* visual studio code
+* postman
+* dbeaver
+* kubectl
+* terraform
+* node
+* pyenv
+* dockutil
+* zsh-syntax-highlighting
+* zsh-autosuggestions
+* zsh-completions

+** Other Items**
+* Set your global git name and email
+* Create a new ssh key as id_rsa and id_rsa.pub and add it to your keychain.
+This should be added to your github account manually.
+* Removes all the cruft from your dock for you.

 ## Create virtual environment
 * Open terminal and cd to the downloaded folder